Chris Parker and I found the Western Maryland Station in Cumberland, Maryland thanks to the excellent directions on their web site.

 or call for tickets and information 1-800-872-4650 or 301-759-4400

 Here we caught an eastbound CSX helper set drifting downgrade to Cumberland.
 We headed west towards the Sand Patch but made another wrong turn and missed another eastbound CSX freight.
-After a few miles of dirt roads, we found the main highway and a couple of left hand turns got us to the bridge at Sand Patch Summit.
+After a few miles of dirt roads, we found the main highway and a couple of left turns got us to the bridge at Sand Patch Summit.

-A CSX Rail Train was sitting in the siding shut down for the late afternoon.
-We heard a horn which signaled an eastbound train.
+A CSX rail train was sitting in the siding shut down for the late afternoon.

-An eastbound stack train led by a BNSF and FURX units.
+We heard a horn which signaled an eastbound train which turned out to be a stack train led by a BNSF and FURX units.

 Train heading towards the Sand Patch Tunnel.